Mikael-R/depe-mobile/README.md

    → Note If unavaliable, Unknown sources to turn on or off.
 Enabled when check mark is present.
 6. To continue, review prompt then tap OK.

-The download of the latest apk version of the project is available on the [release tab](https://github.com/Mikael-R/Depe-Mobile/releases).
+The download of the latest apk version of the project is available [click here](https://github.com/Mikael-R/depe-mobile/releases/download/v1.0.0/Depe-Mobile.apk).
 After downloading, enter the downloads folder with your file manager and click to install or in the browser download completed notification.

 ## Built with ##